Measles outbreak surging in Italy

 While confident that the increased investment and campaigns in Romania are a step in the right direction to control that country's outbreak, Butler admits controlling the epidemic in Italy is a "tough job."

-"We are in a very vulnerable place," added Larsson, believing officials must not drop the ball on public confidence.
+"We are in a very vulnerable place," added Larson, believing officials must not drop the ball on public confidence.
 "If we resist and say this is still fringe, we risk losing."